chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/log-in-chainguard-enforce/index.md

 ![Chainguard Enfoce Console landing page](chainguard-enforce-console-landing-page.png)

-At this point, you are logged into Chainguard Enforce and will have access to your Chainguard Enforce account through the Console.
+At this point, you are logged in to Chainguard Enforce and will have access to your Chainguard Enforce account through the Console.

 ## Signing in through `chainctl`